 At the top of our list is the all-new Sony WH-1000XM4, which also happens to be the No. 1 pick on our best noise cancelling headphones roundup.
 These wireless cans produce category-leading sound that can be personalized through the Sony Headphones Connect app, which also grants access to a variety of other cool features that enhance the listening experience.
 Active noise cancellation is top tier, and several connectivity options allow for seamless pairing between devices.

 The best wireless headphones right now

-After months of leaks, the Sony WH-1000xM4 is now official and stands as the best wireless headphones available.
+The Sony WH-1000XM4 stands as the best wireless headphones available.
 Sony’s boomy and spacious soundstage is at the forefront, reproducing a full range of frequencies, so you can feel every low, mid, and high that blasts out of the 40mm drivers.
 You have the luxury of fine-tuning sound to your hearing by adjusting the EQ or selecting from a variety of presets in the Sony Headphones app, which has more cool features that extended functionality.
-If noise cancellation is what you really seek, the WH-1000xM4 is the closest you’ll get to elite ANC next to the Bose 700.
+If noise cancellation is what you really seek, the WH-1000XM4 is the closest you’ll get to elite ANC next to the Bose 700.
 Also, the connectivity options (Bluetooth 5.0, NFC, multipoint technology) and touch controls all operate smoothly.

 Not much has changed regarding design, and that’s fine since the headphones still look sharp, though we wish the call quality would have been fixed.